asrinoztin/developing_an_efficient_cryptocurrency_trading_bot/README.md

 ### 5.2.2.
 UML
 The relationship between the classes, the methods and attributes being used in these classes of the designed source code is as shown in Figure 4-1.

-## 5.3.
-Developed Software
-The software developed as a result of this study is shown in pieces of the source code.
-Since the figures’ order is not important, and since they are cut in pieces just to be seen in a better way in this document, there is no extra information given about the figures throughout the section.

 # 6. References
 Binance Api.
 (2022).
 Retrieved from python-binance: https://python-binance.readthedocs.io/en/latest/binance.html#